kvasilopoulos/kvasilopoulos.github.io/content/publication/CRE/Index.md

 ---
-title: "Commercial Real Estate, Housing and the Business Cycle"
+title: "Real Estate and Construction Sector Dynamics in the Business Cycle"
 authors:
 - admin
 - William Tayler